Learn how to set up an automatic user and hosts integration between your organization's Azure Active Directory and AskCody

 - Go to the AskCody Admin Center

-- Open Connect and choose Azure Active Directory Sync.
+- Open Integrations and choose Azure Active Directory Integration.

 - You will be redirected to the AskCody Azure AD Portal.

-- Click the button Start, and start creating the first sync group.
+- Click the button Start and start creating the first integration group.

-- Write the name of the user group from the Azure AD you wish to sync in as your Root group.
+- Write the name of the user group from the Azure AD you wish to integrate with as your Root group.

 *In the search box, please write the full name of the user group.
-The sync will not get the correct search result just by searching for a part of the group name.
+The integration will not get the correct search result just by searching for a part of the group name.